 - Kirika and Mirielle in Noir are assassins and their enemies are also professional killers.
 The most dangerous ones seem to always be women.

-- For the Zaoldyecks from Hunter × Hunter, assassination is the family business.
-Even the gender-confused 10-year-old kid can kill you.
+- For the Zoldycks from Hunter × Hunter, assassination is the family business.
+Even their gender-ambiguous 10-year-old kid can kill you.
 With confetti and a paper fan, no less.
 On top of all that, they're badass enough that they can give out business cards with their phone number and home address on them.
-Of course, they live in a Big Fancy House hidden somewhere on their mountain estate (their mountain estate encompassing basically the entire mountain), and anyone who wants to get to them has to first get past the 10-foot-tall
+They live in a Big Fancy House hidden somewhere on their mountain estate (their mountain estate encompassing the mountain), and anyone who wants to get to them has to get past both the fuck-off massive

-Angry Guard Dog automated, dog-shaped killing machine, and a small army of battle butlers, an apprentice of which once singlehandedly took down a group of 100 bounty hunters with ease.
+Angry Guard Dogpitiless machine wearing a dog's body and a small army of Battle Butlers, the weakest of whom once singlehandedly took down a group of 100 Blacklist Hunters with ease.
 Yeah....

 - The Varia are elite, if somewhat eccentric, assassins.
 They're certainly well dressed, and have no problem killing anyone (or each other).
 They prefer to remain independent from the more peace-loving Vongola however, as Benevolent Boss Tsuna is too nice for their liking.
 Though their own boss served as the Big Bad for a time, now they're more antiheroes than anything.